aws-observability/aws-otel-helm-charts/charts/adot-exporter-for-eks-on-ec2/documentation/metrics_to_cloudwatch_amp.md

 ### Default Mode

  By default, the helm chart is configured to send metrics data to the AMP workspace only.
 You need update the `values.yaml` file to add the Remote Write Endpoint URL and the region for your AMP workspace.
 By default, the region is set to `us-west-2`.
+By default, only the `prometheus` receiver and `awsprometheusremotewrite` exporter is included to be able to send metrics to AMP.

 ```console
 helm install \